 East Renfrewshire has a lot to offer the walker and this circuit shows off some of it’s best bits!
 Duncarnock Fort (known locally as The Craigie) is a craggy hill (204 m / 669 ft) which stands invitingly on the banks of Glanderston Dam.
 Pausing on the summit of what was formerly an iron age fort, take a moment to wonder about it’s history and all that may have happened here many years ago!
 On a clear day, just as Mary Queen of Scots is rumoured to have done, you will enjoy panoramic views over greater Glasgow extending to the Campsies in the north.
 The route to the dam and the hill track can both be very boggy but the remainder of the walk is along surfaced minor roads and through the village of Neilston itself.
+(Note on last visit there was one locked gate which needed to be climbed).

 Download a route map to your mobile phone HERE (Viewranger app required)